 No one wants to get into a rut in his or her senior years.
 What your loved one may not realize is the post-retirement days are the ideal time to get involved in new activities.
 Taking a class is a great way to explore new interests with minimal personal investment.
 This way, your loved one can pursue a forgotten dream of becoming a painter or branch out and take a class he or she never thought of before and continue to expand his or her horizons.

 Keeping the mind and body active each day is vital for staving off memory related conditions and other types of disorders.
-If you’re concerned about your loved one’s overall wellbeing, reach out to Home Care Assistance.
-Our caregivers can assist with exercise, transportation, and mental stimulation, and we also offer specialized Parkinson’s, stroke, and dementia care Lincoln seniors can count on.
+If you’re concerned about your loved one’s overall wellbeing, reach out to Roseville Home Care Assistance.
+Our caregivers can assist with exercise, transportation, and mental stimulation, and we also offer specialized Parkinson’s, stroke, and dementia care Roseville seniors can count on.
 For more information on our senior at-home care services, please call one of our experienced Care Managers at 916.226.3737.